encode/django-rest-framework/docs/api-guide/pagination.md

 #### Details and limitations

+Cursor based pagination requires a specified ordering to be applied to the queryset.
+This will default to `'-created'`, which requires the model being paged against to have a `'created'` field.

 This implementation of cursor pagination uses a smart "position plus offset" style that allows it to properly support not-strictly-unique values as the ordering.

 It should be noted that using non-unique values the ordering does introduce the possibility of paging artifacts, where pagination consistency is no longer 100% guaranteed.